Frank-Proulx/w13_animal_shelter/README.md

       `rake db:setup`
 * Enter `rspec` into the terminal to confirm passing of all tests.
 * Run `rails s` to start the Rails server.
+* Use an api platform (such as [Postman](https://www.postman.com/)) or integrate into a front end application using the routes listed below.

 ## Endpoints